-For the six months ended 30 June 2017
+For the nine months ended 30 September 2017

-On 25 January 2017, Jackpotjoy plc became the parent company of Intertain following a plan of arrangement transaction (the "Arrangement") involving a one-for-one share exchange of all the then outstanding common shares of Intertain for ordinary shares of Jackpotjoy plc.
+On 25 January 2017, Jackpotjoy plc became the parent company of Intertain following a plan of arrangement transaction (the "Arrangement") involving a one-for-one share exchange of all the then outstanding common shares of Intertain for, at each shareholder's election, ordinary shares of Jackpotjoy plc or exchangeable shares of Intertain.
 Additionally, Jackpotjoy plc was admitted to the standard listing segment of the Official List of the UK's Financial Conduct Authority and began trading on the London Stock Exchange's main market for listed securities (the "LSE Listing"), under the ticker symbol "JPJ".
 Intertain's common shares were de-listed from the Toronto Stock Exchange (the "TSX") and exchangeable shares that were issued by Intertain pursuant to the Arrangement began trading on the TSX under the ticker symbol "ITX".